Liover Peguero Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.
+- The pitching staff for the Braves has a collective 9.5 K/9 to pace MLB.

-- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.88).
+- The Braves' 3.91 team ERA ranks fifth among all MLB pitching staffs.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (150 total, 1.1 per game).
+- Braves pitchers combine to give up 152 home runs (1.1 per game), the third-fewest in the league.

-- Dodd will take the mound to start for the Braves, his first this season.
+- Winans makes his first start of the season for the Braves.

-- It's the first appearance this season for the 25-year-old lefty, and his first outing in more than a year.
+- It's the season debut and his first appearance in more than a year for the 28-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.